isaacnmm/pestpolicy-hugo2XX/content/posts/best-stability-running-shoes-for-overpronators/index.md

 The outsole features FootPod technology, which is a rubber compound that covers the base of the outsole. its placed on specific regions of the sole that are susceptible to excess wear and tear.
 The FootPod also follows the natural contours of the foot for increased flexibility during running.

-The outsole also has deep grooves that provide excellent traction and grip on various surfaces including [pavement running](https://pestpolicy.com/best-shoes-for-running-on-pavement/).
-Pros: - Relieves foot pain like overpronation - Excellent support - Comfortable - Exceptional cushioning - Lightweight
+The outsole also has deep grooves that provide excellent traction and grip on various surfaces including [pavement running](https://pestpolicy.com/best-shoes-for-running-on-pavement/).Pros: - Relieves foot pain like overpronation - Excellent support - Comfortable - Exceptional cushioning - Lightweight

 Cons: - A customer complained about a stiff toe box